 Football is a tape-based analysis game, and there's no doubt the best way to get a read on teams is to break down their All-22 as much as possible.

-Still, there are certain statistical trends and indicators that can be revealing in a preview sense, and here's a heaping helping of advanced numbers for the wild-card round.
+Still, there are certain statistical trends and indicators that can be revealing in a preview sense, and here's a heaping helping of advanced numbers for the conference championships.

 With all the talk about Peyton Manning and Tom Brady, the real story of this game could be how the Patriots' offense has changed around Brady, and to his benefit.
 When these two teams met in Foxboro, Mass., on Nov.
 24, the Patriots had to overcome a 24-0 Broncos lead, which predictably led to 50 Brady passing attempts.
 And Brady was at his very best when he had to come back, completing 81 percent of his passes, throwing for 8.8 yards per attempt, amassing three touchdown passes and putting up nine plays of 10 yards or more.
 That was a huge improvement over his 59 percent/4.8/0 TD/two longer plays in the first half, and it made all the difference.